Diderot-Language/examples/README.md

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/charisee

-To then configure and build
+The steps to configure and build any of these Diderot branches are the same.
+First make sure that <code>sml</code> is in your path, or you can

+	export SMLNJ_CMD=/path/to/your/sml
-any of these branches, the following commands can be run inside any of the per-branch directories (such as <code>vis12/</code>).
+Then the following commands can be run inside any of the per-branch directories (such as <code>vis12/</code>).
 Note the use of the <code>TEEMDDRO</code> variable set above.